alanseiden/rpg-intro/README.md

 *InLR = *On;
 Return;
 ```
-**Note: You must be running OS version 7.2 at TR 11 or 7.3 at TR 3.
+**Note**: You must be running OS version 7.2 at TR 11 or 7.3 at TR 3.
 You can look up your system's TR level using the approach described in [this post](http://www.seidengroup.com/2014/08/16/find-technology-refresh-tr-level-ibm-i).

 Once we have written our code, we are going to use CRTBNDRPG to create our program object.
 What makes CRTBNDPGM useful is that it just creates a program object – it’s automating the CRTRPGMOD step.
 Another way we could have created our program object is by using CRTRPGMOD and then CRTPGM over that module.